-Doug Smith has litigated cases at both the trial and appellate stage in state and federal courts throughout the country, including commercial, mass tort, product liability, securities and intellectual property cases.
+Doug Smith has litigated cases at both the trial and appellate stage in state and federal courts throughout the country, including commercial, mass tort, product liability, securities, bankruptcy, environmental, and intellectual property cases.
 He is a member of the American Law Institute and has published on a wide variety of legal topics.

 IBM v.
 Indiana: Trial counsel for IBM in contract dispute with the State of Indiana.
 After a six-week bench trial, the Court dismissed all claims brought against IBM by the State, including the State's claim for more than $1.3 billion in damages, and awarding IBM approximately $62 million in termination payments and prejudgment interest.
 The matter is currently on appeal.